Breakthrough-Energy/docs/source/dev/idea_list.md

 When applying please provide:

 - A project proposal in markdown following the [Elements of a Quality Proposal guide](https://google.github.io/gsocguides/student/writing-a-proposal#elements-of-a-quality-proposal)
-- Motivation why you choose this particular project?
+- Motivation for why you choose this particular project
 - Your resume with relevant experience in PDF format

 ## Idea list
-If you can’t find your ideal project on this list, but you have something else in mind that would benefit our open source project, let's discuss it in the #ideas channel on Slack.
 For each project, we provide prerequisites along with a level of difficulty that should assist you in your decision.
+If you can’t find your ideal project on this list but you have something else in mind that would benefit our open source project, let's discuss it in the #ideas channel on Slack.

 Also keep in mind when planning out your work that for each project we expect you to follow our [contribution guide](contribution_guide.md).

-### Simulation Data Manager
+### Project 1. - Simulation Data Manager
 To run energy system simulations we need input data such as electrical demand, hydro flow, solar irradiance, and wind speed time series data among others.
 You can read the  the [README of the PreREISE package](https://github.com/Breakthrough-Energy/PreREISE#2-gather-data-for-simulation) for more details.

 Currently the data is collected by using the package when needed.
 There is still a lot of manual labor involved in collecting and cleaning the data.
-Besides that the data source or API’s may change.
+Besides that the data source or APIs may change.

 We propose three projects that will improve the user experience when gathering data and generating time series for our simulation framework.
 These projects can be carried out independently.